jimnelson372/AdventOfCode_Java_2023/README.md

 # AdventOfCode2023
-Tracking of my personal work use Java to solve Advent Of Code 2023 problems.
+Tracking of my personal work, usomg Java to solve Advent Of Code 2023 problems.